RobertsLab/sams-notebook/_posts/2022/2022-10-01-Daily-Bits---October-2022.md

   - Daily Bits
 ---

+20221020

+- Continued to work on Linda's stuff.
+Tested her original ref seqs/taxonomy files, but got virtually same results as updated SILVA database/taxonomy (i.e. all samples have no assigned taxonomies)...

+---

 20221019

 - Began to revist Linda Rhode's stuff after negelecting it for an _entire month_??!!
 Whoa!
 I literally thought it had only been a couple of weeks...
 Yeesh.